hygull/type-script/README.md

 Inheritance is defined as the mechanism of deriving a new class from the existing one.

 Inheritance extends the capability of Child class by adding some additional features or attributes to it.
+Visit to [quick look at wiki](https://github.com/hygull/type-script/wiki/inheritance).

 ```typescript
     /**